-Biology: White apple and rose leafhopper are the most common species.
+White apple and rose leafhopper are the most common species.
 Nymphs begin feeding on leaves by petal fall.
-They are white and immobile (rose leafhoppers have black spots).
+They are white and crawl slowly (rose leafhoppers have black spots).
 The adults are wedge-shaped with wings meeting in a sharp peak over the back.
 There are two generations per year.

-Symptoms: White stippling on leaves; droppings (tar-like spots) on fruit; flying adults are a nuisance during picking.
+White stippling on leaves; frass (tar-like spots) on fruit; flying adults are a nuisance during picking; reduce tree vigor.

 Look for nymphs at petal fall on undersides of leaves or shake branches over a cloth tray.

 No fruit injury occurs even in heavy feeding, so treatment early in the season is done to prevent a nuisance population during picking.
 An average of 3 nymphs/leaf may require treatment, but trees can tolerate a much higher density.

 Nymphs are easier to control than adults.